 Counseling Services Staff

-William Karino, MA., Mental Health Counselor
+William Karino, M.A., Counselor

 William is a recent graduate of the Counseling Psychology program at UH Hilo.
 William received his M.A. in Counseling Psychology from the University of Hawaii at Hilo and B.S. in Psychology from the University of Utah.
 His life journey started in Kahuku, Oahu, to Tokyo, Japan, to Salt Lake City, Utah, and finally to Hilo, Hawaii.
 He has gained clinical experiences of working with individuals with various mental health issues, including depression, anxiety, family issues, marital issues, academic and work stress, while he worked as a psychiatric technician in Salt Lake City, Utah.
 Most recently, he completed his internship at the Veteran’s Center in Hilo, where he facilitated therapy groups and conducted trauma assessment for the veterans.
 William’s counseling orientation is based on Cognitive Behavioral Theories.

-Andrew Polloi, MA, LMHC Mental Health Counselor
+Andrew Polloi, M.A., LMHC Mental Health Counselor

 Andrew received his MA in Counseling Psychology from UH Hilo.
 Andrew seeks to create a supportive, culturally sensitive, understanding, sincere and approachable working alliance.
 Andrew's approach to counseling is based on cognitive-behavioral theories and humanistic and person-centered theories.
 Andrew invites students to explore their potential and make the most of their personal and academic experiences.
 Andrew also directs the Men of Strength program at UH Hilo.